Sheldon (webcomic): Overview

 Sheldon is based on light character-based humor.
 Pop-culture references are frequent.
-The comic consists of a mixture of short story arcs and stand-alone strips which, although most typically are four-panel strips, vary in size and format.
+The comic consists of a mixture of short story arcs and stand-alone strips which varying in size and format.
 The strip employs breaking of the fourth wall on occasion with characters speaking "to camera".
-A narrative voice, delivered through captions and other text, is also frequent.
+Often the standalone jokes will not feature any of the strip's characters, featuring instead generic characters, and/or persons and characers from popular culture and real life.

 Characters

-Sheldon: is a ten-year-old kid who earned billions with his own software company: Sheldonsoft.
-Though his huge riches occasionally tempt him into buying something frivolous like, say, Panama, Sheldon mostly remains a normal kid.
-A running joke in the strip is the boy genius often forgets about his company, preferring to concern himself with more everyday affairs.
-Despite his wealth and intelligence, Sheldon is generally depicted as an ordinary (if extremely nerdy) ten-year-old boy.
+Sheldon: is a smart and geeky ten-year-old kid.
+In early years of the comic Sheldon was a genius billionaire having founded with his own software company: Sheldonsoft.
+A running joke in the strip was that Sheldon would often forget about his company, preferring to concern himself with more everyday affairs.
+Over time, references to this aspect of his character diminished, with modern strips omitting it altogether, depicting Sheldon as an ordinary (if extremely nerdy) ten-year-old boy.

 Gramp: Sheldon is raised by his grandfather, Gramp, an older man who's not sure what to make of his grandson's billions.
 Now retired, Gramp tries to keep up with the modern world.
 He also struggles with a coffee addiction.
 His real first name (revealed in the October 29th, 2012 strip) is Seamus.

 Arthur: A duck who learned to talk when Sheldon downloaded an encyclopedia and some speech-recognition software into his head.
 Sarcastic and cocky, Arthur is constantly getting into trouble at home and at the Sheldonsoft offices.
 Unlike Sheldon, he's captivated with the Sheldonsoft billions, and constantly has visions of shopping sprees at The Sharper Image.
 Some of Arthur's alter-egos include "The Duck", a superhero, and "Rex Chestington", a pug-riding cowboy.
 In daily life, Arthur is often found sitting on lampshades for no other reason than to keep his ducky behind warm.
 It is known throughout the strip that Arthur has a deep hatred for chickens, and a strong desire for pancakes, Shakira, Jessica Simpson, and Catherine Zeta-Jones.

 The strip also features a small collection of supporting characters, the principal four which are: